CLT for generalized patterned random matrices: a unified approach: Proofs of Propositions and

 Suppose we constructed disjoint subtrees $T_1,T_2,\ldots, T_m$ with $\# V(T_i)=k_i$, $\kappa=(k_1+k_2+\cdots + k_m) <k$ and $k_i \geq 2$ for all $1 \leq i \leq m$ such that $T_1,T_2,\ldots ,T_m$ obey condition (iii) of Definition \ref{defn:Type I subgraph} and there exists a one-one function $\varphi: \cup_{i=1}^m E(T_i) \rightarrow S_W$ obeying condition (iv).
 Define

 If $M_{m}$ is empty, then define $H_W$ by choosing all the vertices in $G_W$ not belonging to $V(T_1) \cup V(T_2) \cup\cdots \cup V(T_m)$ as isolated vertices in $H_W$.
 By construction, $H_W$ is a forest.
-Further, note that as all isolated vertices in $G_W$ are grouped together at the last, condition (ii) is also satisfied.
+Further, note that as all isolated vertices in $G_W$ occur at the last by construction, condition (ii) is also satisfied.
 Then since $M_{m}$ is empty and by the assumption on $T_1,T_2,\ldots ,T_m$, $H_W$ satisfies condition (iii) of Definition \ref{defn:Type I subgraph}.
 Condition (iv) is satisfied as no new edges are added to $H_W$ afterwards.
 As a result, we get that $H_W$ is a Type I subgraph.